 Collaborate to Tackle Your Company's Water Risks

-Cross-sector “water stewardship” approaches are emerging around the world seeking to address shared water risks through collective action in response to increasing demand and threats to water supply and quality.
-Water stewardship is based on the premise that all water users play a role in the sustainable use and management of water resources, as business, government, or civil society cannot effectively address complex and shared water risks alone.
-To help address these challenges, the International Water Stewardship Programme (IWaSP) has developed the Natural Resources Risk and Action Framework (NRAF).
+Cross-sector natural resources stewardship approaches are emerging around the world seeking to address shared natural resource risks through collective action.
+Natural resources stewardship is based on the premise that all actors play a role in the sustainable use and management of natural resources, as business, government, or civil society cannot effectively address complex and shared risks alone.
+To help address these challenges, GIZ’s Natural Resources Stewardship Program (NatuReS) has developed the Natural Resources Risk and Action Framework (NRAF).

-The NRAF was first developed by IWaSP in 2013 and has since been updated with international best practices and lessons learnt from projects implemented at the community level.
-It guides practitioners in forming and executing water stewardship partnerships.
-The proven five-phase process increases the quality of partnerships that deliver accelerated and sustainable results to achieve water security for businesses, communities, and government.
+The NRAF was first developed by NatuReS’ predecessor program, the International Water Stewardship Program (IWaSP), in 2013 and has since been updated with international best practices and lessons learnt from projects implemented at the community level.
+It guides practitioners in forming and executing natural resources stewardship partnerships.
+The proven five-phase process increases the quality of partnerships that deliver accelerated and sustainable results to achieve security for businesses, communities, and government.

 The Five Phases